Sadhvika55/101-Genai_project/README.md

 Required libraries:

 sentence-transformers
-faiss-cpu
-numpy
-PyMuPDF
-scikit-learn
+-faiss-cpu
+-numpy
+-PyMuPDF
+-scikit-learn

-pip install sentence-transformers ->Installs pre-trained transformer models used to convert text (chunks and queries) into numerical embeddings. pip install faiss-cpu ->Installs FAISS, which is used to perform fast similarity search on embeddings for retrieval. pip install numpy ->Provides numerical array operations required to store and process embeddings. pip install pymupdf ->Enables extraction of text from PDF research papers. pip install scikit-learn ->Used for utility functions such as similarity calculations and optional evaluation metrics.
+-pip install sentence-transformers ->Installs pre-trained transformer models used to convert text (chunks and queries) into numerical embeddings.
+-pip install faiss-cpu ->Installs FAISS, which is used to perform fast similarity search on embeddings for retrieval.
+-pip install numpy ->Provides numerical array operations required to store and process embeddings.
+-pip install pymupdf ->Enables extraction of text from PDF research papers.
+-pip install scikit-learn ->Used for utility functions such as similarity calculations and optional evaluation metrics.

 2. Prepare the Corpus